-Water, plumbing and bathroom fittings
+Water, plumbing ar nd bathroom fittings

 Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-The cold water rising main was not fully inspectable.